TedHusted/awake/awake.md/awake.md

 The couple turn and continue into the main room.
 Helen moves off to greet another couple.
 She recognizes both of them from her contact list and uses a group link this time instead of voice.

 Throughout the night, other guests come up to the Pulse table and mention the Association algorithm.
-The CTO Adrian Cho is also at the table, looking slightly uncomfortable in a rented tux.
+The CTO Adrian Cho is also at the table, looking uncomfortable in a rented tux.

 After the third or fourth comment, Adrian reaches over the table to tap Elena’s hand.
 Getting her attention, he touches his temple.
 Elena nods and activates her neural link.

-“Did we make some kind of change, Elena?”
+“Did we make some kind of change, Elena?
+I noticed it too.”

 “Not that I’m aware.
 I’ll check with Brent in the morning.”

 Some interesting lots come up during the live and silent auctions.
 Elena and Tessa make a few modest bids, without success.

+One the way home, Tessa says, “I see what Helen means about the Association feed.
+It’s not only suggesting people I knew, but also people I might want to know.
+You should try it.”

+“I’m just too tired right now, Tess.
+I’ll let you know what Brent says.”

 ###

-On Monday afternoon, Elena logs into her usual check-in call with Brent, her lead engineer.
+Monday morning, Elena logs into her usual check-in call with Brent, her lead engineer.

-“Hey Brent, how has your week been going?
+“Hey Brent, how has your week end?
 I know you didn’t sign up but we still missed you at the fundraiser last night.”

 Brent’s screen only shows his initials.
 He might be the only Pulse employee without a profile photo.
 From memory, Elena knew that Brent looks older than his 28 years, with short-cropped hair, a thin face, and square-rimmed glasses.

 “Yeah, not really my thing.
-I’ve been working on an upgrade to Phabricator.
+To follow-up from Friday, I’ve been working on an upgrade to Phabricator.
 Our instance is heavily customized so it’s taking a bit.”

 “Code review tool, right?”